louischatriot/nedb/README.md

 * A deletion takes 61ms
 Read, update and deletion times are pretty much non impacted by the number of concerned documents.
 Inserts, updates and deletions are non-blocking.
 Read will be soon, too (but they are so fast it is not so important anyway).

+You can run the simple benchmarks I use by executing the scripts in the `benchmarks` folder.
+They all take an optional parameter which is the size of the dataset to use (default is 10,000).

 ### Memory footprint
 For now, a copy of the whole database is kept in memory.
-For the kind of datasets expected this should be too much (max 20MB) but I am planning on stopping using that method to free RAM and make it completely asynchronous.
+For the kind of datasets expected this should not be too much (max 20MB) but I am planning on stopping using that method to free RAM and make it completely asynchronous.

 ## API
 It's a subset of MongoDB's API.